-The Wildlife Protection Ordinance, 2013, prevents the willful taking, killing, trading and molestation of protected species.
+The Wildlife Protection Ordinance (2013) prevents the willful taking, killing, trading and molestation of protected species.

-Business permits required by all ecotourism businesses operating on Ascension would include conditions to minimise impacts on species and habitats within the MPA.
+Business permits required by all ecotourism businesses operating on Ascension would include conditions to minimise impacts on protected species and habitats.

 Supply of goods to the Island